 There followed a series of owners until at last in 1976, three young people were drawn to Black's Island.
 Their respect for nature and the sea led to the founding of Camp Nautilus, a camp for boys.
 Although two of the three returned to the mainland, the third, Bill Koran, remained to become Black Island's new Captain.

-A lot has change since Captain Black's time, but not the beauty and seclusion of the island.
+A lot has changed since Captain Black's time, but not the beauty and seclusion of the island.